 Life just leads you down paths you never knew you would take.Mike Spearpoint

-Mike’s current position involves teaching undergraduate and postgraduate courses in fire engineering.
+Mike’s position at the university involves teaching undergraduate and postgraduate courses in fire engineering.
 He also supervises a number of master’s and PhD students who are doing their research into a wide range of fire engineering topics.
 Some of his time is spent doing general administration of the fire programme.
 The rest of his time is used to prepare research papers and conduct his own research.

-Currently, he is developing fire evacuation modelling software, which involves writing the program and then testing it.
-He hopes this software will have commercial applications in the future although it’s still too early to say whether that will happen.
+He worked on developing fire evacuation modelling software, which involves writing the program and then testing it.
+Mike hopes this software will have commercial applications in the future although it’s still too early to say whether that will happen.
 More information can be found here.